Sasanian crowns

 Many of the later Sasanian crowns were suspended by a chain of gold from the top of an arch in the audience-hall as the ruler's neck could not support the weight of the elaborate crown.
 The later sources cite that the practice of "hanging crown" was extended to any setting in which the monarch appeared, including their deathbed.
 A crown was also suspended during the birth of a royal heir.
-The Byzantines adopted this custom from the Iranian court.
+The Byzantine Empire adopted this custom from the Iranian court.

+Iranian nomads in Eurasia (including the Scythians) regularly wore headpieces decorated with various animal components such as a bird.
+The Sasanian headpieces decorated with animals may have origins in the 6th–3rd century BC Pazyryk culture.